peterkim2/04-bitmap-transformer/lab-04_bitmap_transformer.md

 ## Bonus:

-* ability to handle palette and non-palette bitmaps
-* ability to multiple types of bitmaps (not just BM)
 * ability to handle various sized bitmap
 * ability to handle LE and BE computers with a single if statement
 * utilizes a command line interface (CLI)